vipulasri/JetDelivery/README.md

 # JetDelivery
-JetDelivey is a sample ecommerce, food delivery reading app, built with Jetpack Compose.
+JetDelivey is a sample ecommerce, food delivery app, built with Jetpack Compose.